DoubleDeez/MDFramework/README.md

 # TODO
 In no particular order:
-* Ability to enable command prompt in release builds
+* Ability to enable command console in release builds
-* Command prompt auto-complete with help text
+* Command console auto-complete with help text
 * UI management framework
 * Enable only specific instances of profile logging (rather than the entire system on/off)
 * Save system (Serialize a class to file)
 * Optimizations
 * Make a test project that gives examples on using all the features that can also be used to test them for development
-* Built in way for Server to spawn a node locally and on clients
-* Automatic variable/property replication
 * Notification on variable/property replication
 * Output profiler results to csv
 * UPNP for game session
+* Join-in-progress support for MDReplicated and Nodes spawned by the server